knu/zsh-git-escape-magic/README.md

 Description
 -----------

-If you are a hard-core zsh user that takes extended_glob for granted, you must be annoyed with git's refspec (notation to point a commit, tree, etc.) that goes like HEAD^ or blahblah~3 because the signs like [^~{}] are globbing meta-characters for zsh that require escaping to be passed through to the git command.
+If you are a hard-core zsh user that takes `extended_glob` seriously for granted, you must be annoyed with git's refspec (notation to point a commit, tree, etc.) that goes like `HEAD^` or `blahblah~3` because the signs like `[^~{}]` are globbing meta-characters for zsh that require escaping to be passed through to the git command.

 Here is what this tweak is about.
 It eliminates the need for manually escaping those meta-characters.
 The zle function it provides is